OpenMDAO-Plugins/montecarlo/docs/usage.rst

     self.driver.DOEgenerator.dist_args = {'Default':[0,1],'y':[]}
     self.driver.DOEgenerator.parameters = ['x','y']

-The first two lines contain dictionaries mapping different random distributions, in this case random.uniform and random.standard_normal from the numpy.random module, to different variables.
-The 'Default' key is a special key.
-A unspecified variable will follow the distribution associated with the 'Default' key.
-Each entry in the dist_types dictionary must have a corresponding entry in the dist_args dictionary.
-Note that the entry for 'y' in dist_args is an empty list.
-This is used because the standard normal distribution does not need any variables for a 1-dimensional output, but we still need an empty argument list in the dist_args dictionary.
+The first two lines contain dictionaries mapping different random distributions, in this case, ``random.uniform`` and ``random.standard_normal`` from the ``numpy.random`` module, to different variables.
+The `Default` key is a special key.
+An unspecified variable will follow the distribution associated with the `Default` key.
+Each entry in the ``dist_types`` dictionary must have a corresponding entry in the ``dist_args`` dictionary.
+Note that the entry for `y` in ``dist_args`` is an empty list.
+This is used because the standard normal distribution does not need any variables for a 1-dimensional output, but we still need an empty argument list in the ``dist_args`` dictionary.

 Finally, we specify the name of parameters as a list of strings.
 Note that this input is optional.
 If we do not specify the parameters, all variables will be assumed to follow the default distribution.

-Next we need to set up the DoE driver.
-There are only two lines in this code block worth commenting on: the lines in which the generated random parameters are connected to the parameters that are used in simulation.
-In this example, the randomly generated x and y are connected to x and y of the paraboloid module.
+Next, we need to set up the DoE driver.
+Only two lines in this code block are worth commenting on: the lines in which the generated random parameters are connected to the parameters that are used in simulation.
+In this example, the randomly generated `x` and `y` are connected to `x` and `y` of the paraboloid module.

 .. testcode:: add_parameter

         self.driver.add_parameter('paraboloid.x',low=0,high=1)
         self.driver.add_parameter('paraboloid.y',low=0,high=1)

 The critical thing to note is what the low and high variables are set to.
-Generally speaking, a DOEGenerator generates a set of normalized parameters, then the DOEdriver linearly maps those normalized parameters according to the low and high values that a user defines.
-However, we'd like to use the random set generated by the Monte Carlo plugin directly without any mapping.
-In this case, set low and high to 0 and 1, respectively.
+Generally speaking, a DOEGenerator generates a set of normalized parameters; then the DOEdriver linearly maps those normalized parameters according to the low and high values that a user defines.
+However, we'd like to use the random set generated by the Monte Carlo plugin directly, without any mapping.
+In this case, set `low` and `high` to 0 and 1, respectively.

-Finally, we will utilize the following if __name__ == "__main__" statement to run the DoE andgenerate a plot of the data points, utilizing a 3d scatter plot.
+Finally, we will utilize the following ``if __name__ == "__main__"`` statement to run the DoE and generate a plot of the data points, utilizing a 3d scatter plot.

 .. testcode:: main